 The county questioned Gilzean’s spending record on non-budgetary expenses dating back to Oct.
 2, after a “confidential informant” told commissioners that the elections office wired more than $1.1 million to a Central Florida nonprofit on that date.

-Following that, Gilzean sued the Orange County government and Comptroller Phil Diamond, saying they put his office in “dire straits” and that he can’t pay his employees.
+After county commissioners voted to shut off funding to Gilzean's office, Gilzean sued the Orange County government and Diamond, saying they put his office in “dire straits” and that he can’t pay his employees.

 On Monday, Dec.
 16, the comptroller’s office released a report examining the financial records of the elections office.